 My interest in this language was sparked by a 5-month residence abroad period on Réunion in 2017, as part of my undergraduate degree in French.
 Since returning, I have undertaken research into the sociolinguistic status of the language and on its relativising strategies.
 My PhD expands on the latter research, investigating relative constructions (including free relatives and clefts) within the framework of Role and Reference Grammar (Van Valin & LaPolla 1997; Van Valin 2005 and subsequent works).
 On the one hand, I hope to improve our understanding of relative constructions and investigate how and whether they change across a complex bilingual language continuum (Réunionnais-French).
 On the other hand, I hope to contribute to documenting the Réunionnais language and enhancing its status.

-Alongside my PhD project, I am the lab assistant for the Psycholinguistics Lab.
+Alongside my PhD project, I am a TA on a first-year semantics module, Study of Meaning.
 I am also a Widening Participation Fellow for the Faculty of Humanities.
 In this role, I develop and deliver workshops which are designed to enthuse students about the discipline of Linguistics.
 Workshops are delivered in schools in disadvantaged areas, with the aim of encouraging and inspiring their students to consider higher education.